 Carol Isaac has more than 26 years of banking experience, the last 18 of which have been spent at Paragon Bank.
 She was the second employee hired by Bob Hatley when the bank was being formed.
 Prior to joining Paragon, she was a Commercial Sales Assistant with Centura Bank.

-In her role, Carol is responsible for managing the HR department.
-She also serves as Executive Assistant to the President and as Secretary of Paragon Bank’s Board of Directors.
+Carol serves as Executive Assistant to the President.
 Originally from Alexandria, Virginia, she now resides in Raleigh, North Carolina with her husband, Philip.